pooranjoyb/weather-app/README.md

 - Check in the local drive by navigating to it manually.

-- Open the ***index.html*** file to view the project in the local environment.
+- Open the [index.html](index.html) file to view the project in the local environment.

+## Contribution

-Contributions and Commits are apppreciated.
+Contributions and Commits are apppreciated. <br>
+Add an **ISSUE** and create a **PULL REQUEST** to contribute

+## Agreement

+This data is provided "as is" without warranty or any representation of accuracy, timeliness or completeness.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.